-- In a medium pan, add the ½ cup vegetable broth and heat it to simmer.
+- In a medium pan, add ½ cup vegetable broth and heat it to simmer.

-- Allow the tomatoes to simmer until they start to break down (10 minutes).
-You can use the back of a wooden spoon to break up the tomatoes so their juice is released.
+- Uncover the pan and use the back of a wooden spoon to break up the tomatoes so their juice is released.
 This is also a good time to add your pasta to the boiling water if you haven’t already.

-- Once the tomatoes are done, add the artichokes and heat through for about 1 minute.
+- Stir in the artichokes and heat through for about 1 minute.

-- Top off with hemp seed Parmesan if desired.
+- Serve with additional lemon wedges or hemp seed parmesan if desired.

 - This recipe will work for small tomatoes rather than cherry if that’s what you have on hand.
 You will want to break them up as they cook.